keskival/costacoders.es/content/_index.md

 - [Facebook group](https://www.facebook.com/groups/5529815403782156)

 If you want to add your profile or information about your open source project to the directory, follow the instructions: <a href="/how-to-become-a-costacoder">How to Become a CostaCoder</a>.
+It's free, as this is a community, not a company.
+Just make a PR.